csappo/phantoms/README.md

 # Phantoms

-For all my coil (and general RF hardware developments) I've needed to make a variety of phantoms or edit other phantoms developed by other groups.
-I've found them very useful for bench testing and phantom experiments.
+For all my coil (and general RF hardware developments) I've needed to make a variety of phantoms or modify phantoms developed by other groups.
+I've found them very useful for bench testing and phantom experiments to validate hardware.
 I'm putting up some of the STL files here.
 I mostly use Autodesk Inventor so please email me if you would like the .ipt file.

 The macaque file is is half and then I mirrored and printed the second half.